dhicks6345789/docs-to-markdown/README.md

 # DocsToMarkdown
 A collection of scripts to pre-process folders of content into a form ready for further processing with common static site generation tools ([Hugo](https://gohugo.io/) or [Jekyll](https://jekyllrb.com/), etc).

 The scanFolders Python script acts as an overall starting point, triggering other scripts to run conversions on a folder tree containing various content.
-Each script should also be able to be used as a stand-alone application should you just want to use it like that.
-Some scripts are included in trhis project repository, some have their own projects.
+Each script should also be able to be used as a stand-alone application should you want.
+Some scripts are included in this project repository, some larger / more complex ones have their own projects.

 ## Installation
 Just download / clone the Git repository.

 ## Requirements
 These scripts are written in Python 3.
 Each script might have its own set of particular requirements, see the relevant heading below for details.

+The scripts are intended to be run over a simple folder tree.
+They should work with pretty much anything that looks to the operating system like a local tree of folders, so if you have a utility that maps a cloud-based file system of some kind to a local path (say you're using the Windows Google Drive / OneDrive / Dropbox client) you should be able to run the scripts on that path (either as input or output location) in the same way.

+If you're on a Linux or MacOS system, we can recommend [rclone](https://rclone.org/) as being an excellent way of mounting / cloning over 50 cloud provider's filesystems as a local filesystem.

 ## Usage
 To run scanFolders on a given folder tree, just give input and output folder options: